saralpulit/UveitisJIA_MHC-fineMapping/README.md

 # MHC fine-mapping in juvenile idiopathic arthritis (JIA)-associated uveitis

 Scripts and data used in analyses for *"An amino acid motif in HLA-DRβ1 distinguishes patients with uveitis in juvenile idiopathic arthritis."
-(Preprint: https://www.biorxiv.org/content/early/2017/08/14/140954)*
+(Preprint here: https://www.biorxiv.org/content/early/2017/08/14/140954 and article here: https://onlinelibrary.wiley.com/doi/pdf/10.1002/art.40484)*

 This repository contains: